rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 Session 3 (7/20/24)

 *(Recap from session 2)*
 To start off the session we are greeted with a flashback of Sazen underground along with three other figures.
-Eventually the figures are assaulted by a burgeoning a
+Eventually the figures are assaulted by a burgeoning artery from the sewer system liked to the area they stood.

 [Quest]Come up with a Vein Hunter Group name.
 (200) complete